Haivision/srt/docs/API-functions.md

 * `weight`: unchanged
 * `config`: unchanged (the object should be manually deleted upon return)
 * `errorcode`: status of connection for that link (`SRT_SUCCESS` if succeeded)
+* `token`: same as in input, or a newly created token value if input was -1

 The procedure of connecting for every connection definition specified in the `name` array is performed the following way: